Russell Turner was named 2014 Big West Conference Coach of the

 Turner is a native of Roanoke, Va.
 He and his wife, Elizabeth, a physician, have two children, Devlin and Darius.

-said when UC Irvine hired Russell Turner:
+said when UC Irvine hired Russell Turner in 2010:

 "I am thrilled for the UC Irvine basketball family.
 Russell is a great teacher of the game and brings a wealth of knowledge to our program."